AlexBleicher/OpenPGP-Key-Analyzer/README.md

 ## Usage
 If installed via pip: Enter the command <em>openpgp-analyze</em> in a shell wherever you installed the application to.<br>
-> :warning: ***The first time you use this command a settings.json file will be created in the same directory, in which the settings of the application are stored.
+> :warning: ***The first time you use this command a settings.json file will be created in an specified directory, if no settings.json yet exists there.
 This file will be read and written to by the application and can alter the workflow of evaluations.
 It therefore poses a potential security risk!***

 After starting the application, a Python CLI will start.
 At the moment, the following commands are supportet:
 <ol>